Alanaktion/blog/content/blog/gatsby-netlify-and-the-modern-web/index.md

 The last thing I wanted to get really figured out before I launched the redesign was the About page.
 I've always had a hard time just talking about *myself*, and I really wanted to write something more long-form.
 I didn't achieve that goal, but I wrote enough to more or less replace what I had there on my old blog, so I decided to just launch as-is and update it later.
 I plan on slowly adding content to it over time, with the hope that it will eventually be a good way to learn a bit more about me than just that I build websites 😜.

 One thing from the old blog that's still missing is the dark theme.
-This is something I've been debating implementing here, either using the `prefers-color-scheme` media query like before, or with proper toggle UI.
+This is something I've been debating implementing here, either using the `prefers-color-scheme` media query like before, or with a proper toggle UI.
 Honestly though I'm not sure it's actually all that useful.
 In most cases, reading white text on a dark background is much harder than reading black text on a white background.
 There is an accessibility benefit for those who *do* benefit from the difference in contrast that change can have with their environment, even if that's just fully-sighted people in a very dark room.
 I'm sure I'll implement it eventually...

 I'm sure I'll make more little changes over time, but building this has been super fun, and a great reminder of just how much I prefer Vue over React 😁